H.R. 5464: Net Metering Protection Act

 4

-The protection is not limited to adopting a policy on paper.
-It also bars congressionally created entities from obstructing enforcement of the net metering service standard once a qualifying authority determines implementation is appropriate under 16 U.S.C.
-2621(d)(11).
+The shield isn't limited to a state announcing a policy.
+It also bars congressionally created entities from obstructing enforcement of the net metering standard once a qualifying authority moves forward.

 5